sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 title: Aligning Facility Security Level (FSL) and Authentication
 permalink: /alignfslandauth/
 ---
-**<"Aligning Facility Security Level (FSL) and Authentication" is new section title.
+**<"Aligning Facility Security Level (FSL) and Authentication" is the new section title.
 This section combines "Determine Facility Risk" and "Select Appropriate Authentication Mechanism" from the ACC Playbook v6 (11/2017), per LaChelle's recommendation and new navigation.
-Comments are in italics <_comment_> from LaChelle, Rachel Flagg, and Celeste; edits are substantially LaChelle's and Rachel's + a few from Celeste.>**
+Comments are in bold from LaChelle, Rachel Flagg, and Celeste.
+Edits are substantially LaChelle's and Rachel's.>**

 ## Determine Facility Risk